Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Numerical Results

 \subsection{Single Cell}

-Firstly, \figurename{\ref{fig:SingleCell}} presents the SE-EE trade-off from $(P_{\ref{pr:repartition}})$ as a function of the path loss exponent $a$ and the cell radius $R_C$.
-Similar behaviour is noticed for all the curves, where EE is a monotonically decreasing function of SE.
+Firstly, \figurename{\ref{fig:SingleCell}} presents the SE-EE trade-off from $(P_{\ref{pr:repartition}})$ as a function of the path loss exponent $\alpha$ and the cell radius $R_C$.
+Similar behavior is observed for all the curves, where EE is a monotonically decreasing function of SE.
 This result is obviously expected, since SE receives higher values for less total bandwidth $W$, but at the same time, the needed transmit power becomes higher leading to inferior EE.
-Moreover, one can observe that EE is higher for better propagation conditions, i.e. lower values of exponent $a$, and it is also increased for smaller cells.
-For example, looking at the case of $a=3.5$ and $\textit{SE}=6 ~\text{bps}/\text{Hz}$, the EE is almost $19 ~\text{Mbps}/\text{W}$ for $R_C=500\text{m}$ and drops to $1.7~\text{Mbps}/\text{W}$ for $R_C=1000\text{m}$.
-This conclusion verifies that small cells are one of the key elements in order to deliver energy efficient wireless networks.
+Moreover, one can observe that EE is higher for better propagation conditions, i.e. lower values of the exponent $\alpha$, and it also increases for smaller cells.
+For example, looking at the case of $\alpha=3.5$ and $\textit{SE}=6 ~\text{bps}/\text{Hz}$, the EE is almost $19 ~\text{Mbps}/\text{W}$ for $R_C=500\text{m}$ and drops to $1.7~\text{Mbps}/\text{W}$ for $R_C=1000\text{m}$.

-The shape of the SE-EE trade-off is significantly changed when the signal processing power is taken into account in $(P_{\ref{pr:P_SP}})$, as \figurename{\ref{fig:SingleCell_PSP}} shows for $a=3.5$.
-Specifically, since the processing power is increased for higher bandwidth, it gradually becomes dominant in terms of consumed energy and after a critical point, EE starts to decrease by further bandwidth expansion.
-For instance, for processing power factor $P_{SP}=1~\text{W}/\text{MHz}$ and $R_C=500\text{m}$, EE is equal to $\left[1.8, 4.6, 2.0, 0.93\right] ~\text{Mbps}/\text{W}$ for decreasing SE with respective values $\left[10, 6, 2, 1\right] ~\text{bps}/\text{Hz}$.
+The shape of the SE-EE trade-off is significantly changed and the relation is no longer monotonic when the signal processing power is taken into account in $(P_{\ref{pr:P_SP}})$, as \figurename{\ref{fig:SingleCell_PSP}} shows for $\alpha=3.5$.
+Specifically, since the processing power increases for higher bandwidth, it gradually becomes dominant in terms of consumed energy and after a critical point, EE starts to decrease by further bandwidth expansion.
+For instance, for processing power factor $P_{SP}=1~\text{W}/\text{MHz}$ and $R_C=500\text{m}$, EE is equal to $\lbrace1.8, 4.6, 2.0, 0.93\rbrace ~\text{Mbps}/\text{W}$ for decreasing SE with respective values $\lbrace10, 6, 2, 1\rbrace ~\text{bps}/\text{Hz}$.
 Eventually, the curves for different cell sizes become identical, indicating that at this extreme region the total power is mainly consumed by the signal processing and not the transmission.
+Note that for $P_{SP}>0$, the remaining part of the curves left from each critical point does not represent Pareto optimal solutions.